mikehadlow/mikehadlow.github.io/content/posts/2025-05-09-super-simple-svg-favicon.md

 </svg>
 ```

-A neat little trick to use emojis for the character(s) 👍🏻
+And of course those characters can be emojis 👍🏻

 Don't forget the `<link>` element in your `<header>`: